 Make a Complaint About a Tax Return Preparer

 Most paid tax return preparers are professional, honest and trustworthy.
-The IRS is committed to investigating those who act improperly.
-For example:
+However, the IRS is committed to investigating those who act improperly.

 - Creating or omitting income to generate a larger refund.